ambyshframber/avc2/readme.md

 # avc2

-This repository contains 2 things: avc2, the reference implementation of the AVC2 virtual CPU; and the version 1 specification for the CPU.
+This repository contains 2 things: avc2, the reference implementation of the AVC2 Virtual CPU; and the version 1 specification for the CPU.
 This file is the documentation for avc2, not the specification, however it makes frequent reference to it.
 The specification can be found in `specification.md`.

 ## Invoking avc2